-Cold is a good way to reduce inflammation and pain in your operated hip in combination with medication.
-After your surgery, you will be recommended to put ice every 2 hours for 20 minutes on your hip and after the physiotherapy sessions to reduce inflammation (see page 35).
+Cold is a good way to reduce inflammation and pain in your operated knee in combination with medication.
+After your surgery, you will be recommended to put ice every 2 hours for 20 minutes on your knee and after the physiotherapy sessions to reduce inflammation (see page 33).